ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 CapnProto messages are strictly typed and not self-describing, meaning they need an external schema description.
 The schema is applied on the fly and cached for each query.

-Deserialization is effective and usually does not increase the system load.

 See also [Format Schema](#formatschema).

 ### Data Types Matching {#data_types-matching-capnproto}